juanii/OnePIF/README.md

   - Custom user-provided icons<sup id="a2">[2](#f2)</sup> (not the rich icons provided by AgileBits).
   - File attachments.
   - TOTP fields formatted for KeeWeb, Tray TOTP or KeeOtp.
-* Organizes items into the standard 1Password categories or using preexistent user-defined folders.
+* Organizes items into the standard 1Password categories or using pre-existent user-defined folders.
 * Proper handling of line endings in multiline fields.
 * Customizable date formats: ISO 8601 or user locale.
-* Customizable address formats: condensed in a single field or one field for each address component.
+* Customizable address formats: one-liner, multi-line in a single field or one field for each address component.

 ### (Un)tested and (un)supported file formats and platforms

-* The plugin was tested using files exported by 1Password 6 for macOS as well as 1Password 4 for Windows.
+* The plugin was tested using files created in 1Password 3 and 6 for macOS and 1Password 4 for Windows and exported by 1Password 6 and 7 for macOS as well as 1Password 4 for Windows.
 All item types (from the above list in previous section) and template fields were tested.
+Nevertheless the number of combinations for creating, updating, migrating and exporting items in different versions of 1Password creates a whole universe of possibilities, so you might still find errors while importing a file.
-  - It was *not* tested with 1Password for Families/Teams/Businesses vaults.<sup id="a3">[3](#f3)</sup>
+  - Very limited testing was performed with 1Password for Families/Teams/Businesses vaults.<sup id="a3">[3](#f3)</sup>
-* The plugin was tested with KeePass 2.40 running on Windows and KeePass 2.38 running on Ubuntu.
+* The plugin was tested with KeePass 2.40+ running on Windows and KeePass 2.38 running on Ubuntu.

 ### What's next

 I expect to keep fixing bugs, adding some features and broadening support for more variants of 1pif files.
 Here are some of the plans, in no particular order:

 * General error handling.
-* Better mapping of 1Password fields to standard KeePass fields.
 * Log/summary of import errors.
+* Support for older 1pif formats (without sections).

 ## Download and installation